 Now I know it was a while back but I still think there are some lessons that can be learnt from my study exchange.

 Believe me it’s real, even though I thought that I can brave it out.
 I couldn’t.
+Studying abroad can lead to homesickness.

 Hang on, before you judge me!
 I lived at home with my amazing family when I was at University and as much as I loved living in Singapore, there were plenty of times when I couldn’t wait to get home to gain a sense of normalcy.
 I remember that the first week was the hardest for me (except the sun and clubs of course).
 My room key wasn’t working, I didn’t like the food, my laptop broke 3 days before I left and I was having issues with just adjusting to the time difference (Singapore is 8 hours ahead of the UK).
 So, you can imagine my stress levels!